 We craft the questions to parallel those from the first block of the survey, assessing Covid-19 death risks for people like the respondents themselves.
 This time, we ask participants to consider "1,000 people in each of the following [AGE/RACE/GENDER] categories who contract Covid-19 in the next 9 weeks."
 We ask them, within each category, to assess how many of the 1,000 Americans who contract Covid-19 in the next 9 weeks will pass away due to Covid-19.
-For the age category, participants make a forecast for 1,000 Americans under 40 years old, for 1,000 Americans between the ages of 40 - 69 years old, and for 1,000 Americans ages 70 and older.
-For the race category, participants make a forecast for 1,000 white Americans, for 1,000 Black Americans, for 1,000 Asian Americans, and for 1,000 Latinx Americans.
-For the gender category, participants make a forecast for 1,000 American men and for 1,000 American women.
+For the age category, participants make a forecast for 1,000 Americans under 40 years old, for 1,000 Americans between the ages of 40 - 69 years old, and for 1,000 Americans, for 1,000 Black Americans, for 1,000 Asian Americans, and for 1,000 Latinx Americans.
+For the gender category, participants make a forecast for 1,000 Americans.